Media Optimization & Cloudimage

 Once the Jahia Cloud team deploys the Cloudimage module on your environment, here are the steps you need to follow:

-• Activate the Cloudimage module on the website on which you want to use it
+• Activate the Cloudimage module on the website on which you want to use it.

-• Wait 10-15mns
+• Wait 10–15 minutes.

 Step 2 - Resizing

-Step 3 - If needed, Available transformations
+Step 3 - (Optional) Available transformations

-How to use this feature as a developer?
+How to Use This Feature as a Developer?

 In JSX: